I’m all about living on a low budget, but I haven’t figured out how to live completely for free yet. We all got to make a buck, now and then.

-The caveat to that statement is: as long as I live in a country with a very favourable exchange rate.
+The caveat to that statement is: as long as I live and travel in countries with very favourable exchange rates.

-Two months ago I got my first gig as a freelance writer on Upwork.
-It was very exciting.
-I wrote two short articles for an American trade journal for hair removal specialists about how to handle men who get erections during waxing appointments.
+When I got my first gig as a freelance writer on Upwork, it was very exciting.
+I wrote two short articles for an American electrology trade journal about how to handle men who get erections during treatment sessions.
 I made US$150 for a day’s work and it felt amazing.

-Now, 150 bucks doesn’t go far in Australia, but because I’m living in South East Asia, that’s a substantial chunk of cash (especially for someone like me who’s been living on about $10 a day for years.)
+Now, 150 bucks doesn’t go far in Australia, but because I was living in South East Asia, that was a substantial chunk of cash (especially for someone like me who’s been living on about $10 a day for years.)

-In Chiang Mai, where I’ve been living for the last six months, $150 becomes 3,878 Thai Baht; which pays your rent in a basic guesthouse room and keeps you fed for a fortnight!
-This is the awesome thing about being a digital nomad!
-You earn in one currency and spend in another.
+Here’s some interesting math: in Chiang Mai, Thailand (where I’ve been living for the last six months) US$150 becomes 3,878 Baht; which pays your rent in a basic guesthouse room and keeps you fed for a fortnight!
+This is one of the awesome things about being a digital nomad; You earn in one currency and spend in another.

 (Below: Worrorot Market in Chiang Mai – you can buy everything here!)